 The Lambda task provides endless possibilities of what you can achieve and greatly extends the use scenarios of Workflow.
 For example, you can automate product price adjustments based on regional labor cost inflation by parsing data from source websites with the Beautiful Soup library in Python.

+Zuora does not support debugging the Lambda codes developed by Zuora customers.
 All Lambda functions should include complete error handling logic so that errors can be captured in Workflow API calls.
 This is important for troubleshooting.
+For more information about how to debug your codes with the logs, see Monitor and troubleshoot a workflow.

 Before you add a Lambda task, ensure that: